 Here we go.

 - Stop buying toys for other animals you share your life with.
 We have three cats and a dog, and none of them uses 99% of the toys we bought them.
-Chuck only plays with the ball, whenever he finds it, and that’s it.
+Chuck only plays with the ball, whenever he finds it, or an old bone.
 Cats don’t care about anything they ever received and it was a waste of time, energy and resources.
 Instead of treating dogs and cats like spoiled babies, try playing with them and use things like a shoestring or a wooden stick to entertain them.
 Unlike humans, who need new toys to be happy, other animals don’t need artificial products to play and keep themselves occupied.

 - Don’t buy a new phone if the current one is still working.
 I admit, I do have a huge problem with people who buy a new iPhone every year just because they want to be cool and modern.
 It’s even more upsetting when you see that their current phone is still perfectly working because they bought it 12 months ago!
 We complain about sweatshops and companies not paying their workers enough yet we have no problem paying for things we don’t need to be manufactured.
 At one point in my life, I was using the same Blackberry phone for around 7 years, and it was in such bad condition I had to use tape to hold it together!
 Yeah, that was a bit too far but that’s how I am – I don’t like to buy something just because it’s new.
 I have a Lenovo now and, although I am thinking of getting a new one, I will wait until it is completely useless before I buy one again.
 The reality is that 99% of you are buying phones for status, not because you need a new version.